WeedyDragon/WeedyDragon/README.md

 - 👋 Hi, I’m @WeedyDragon
 - 👀 I’m interested in ...xR
-- 🌱 I’m currently learning ...Unity & C#
+- 🌱 I’m currently learning ...Unity, C# and blender
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m cuently learning how to build 3D assests for use in altspace
 - 📫 How to reach me ...

 <!---